Current Mortgage Rates by Credit Score | 2025

 Current mortgage rates

-Today’s mortgage rates are influenced by the Federal Reserve’s adjustments of the federal funds rate.
+Mortgage rates by credit score are heavily influenced by the Federal Reserve’s adjustments of the federal funds rate.
 This is the rate banks charge each other for overnight loans.

 • When the Fed raises this rate, mortgage rates usually go up.
 This means higher monthly payments for homeowners.